luguan1998/vibe-ide/README.md

 **English** | [中文](README.zh-CN.md)

-> An Electron desktop IDE for vibe coding — a three-panel layout with session management, a native terminal, and Git/Aux/Search/File tools, plus a built-in Claude AI assistant, a live code-graph, an embedded browser, and a desktop pet, all designed to keep your flow state uninterrupted.
+> An Electron desktop IDE for vibe coding — a three-panel layout with session management, a native terminal, and Git/Aux/Search/File tools, plus built-in Claude Code and DeepSeek Harness (dsh) agent modes, a live code-graph, an embedded browser, and a desktop pet, all designed to keep your flow state uninterrupted.

 ---